cmsc240-s24/cmsc240-s24.github.io/guides/vscode-ssh.md

 # Running VSCode with SSH via `cs01 - cs06.richmond.edu`

-> You can use this guide to instead develop using `ssh` connection to `cs01 - cs06.richmond.edu` (the UR Computer Science Linux machines).
+> You can use this guide write code using VSCode while using `ssh` connection to `cs01 - cs06.richmond.edu` (the UR Computer Science Linux machines).
 >

 1. Install Visual Studio Code (VS Code)